Electric car salary sacrifice scheme

 Instead of subscribing directly and paying for the car from post-tax pay, the monthly subscription cost is taken from pre-tax pay which reduces the employee’s tax liability and allows them to save an astonishing 30-60% of the cost (depending on their salary).

 Salary sacrifice cars are not company cars but are still viewed as an employee benefit by HMRC.
 This means that the car’s value as a benefit-in-kind (BIK) is taxable.
-The BIK rate on electric car set by HMRC is currently very low (2% until April 2025) making salary sacrifice one of the most affordable ways to go electric.
+The BIK rate on electric car set by HMRC is currently very low (2% until April 2025, then rising by 1% each year to 5% in April 2028) making salary sacrifice one of the most affordable ways to go electric.

 These savings help make the switch to electric cars not only possible, but also attractive for many.
 As a result, more and more businesses are using salary sacrifice to attract and retain talent while supporting a greener future.